 Ineligible activities and expenditures:

-- All ineligible activities and expenditures as detailed in the program requirements
+- Activities and expenditures as detailed here

 - Annual services fees of any type

-- Replacement of existing tires with the same technology or equivalent load carrying capacity
+- The same technology or equivalent load carrying capacity

-- Replacing existing tires with a wider tire without new technology
+- A wider tire without new technology

 - Maintenance costs